EdgarLozano185519/100-Days-of-Python/r1-log.md

 I also started work on another project to learn about making an API with Flask.
 At the moment, it's a simple Cafe API.
 Someone compiled a list of good cafes in the UK, and I'm returning it as JSON data using Flask.
 I'll finish the rest tomorrow as today I only made /all and /random endpoints.
 ### R1D62
 Today I finished my RESTFul API for cafes.
 This is to practice writing these with Flask and Python.
 You can add a cafe via POST method, delete a cafe with DELETE method, update a cafe with PATCH method, and of course, retrieve cafes with get requests to a few endpoints.
+### R1D63
+Today I added actual CRUD functionality to the blog project I worked on a few projects back.
+I can add, edit, delete, and retrieve posts as needed.
+Project has been zipped to minimize space.